foongming/foongming/README.md

 - Translating between research and product

 ### Projects
-- News Bias Classification (CS5242): Comparing transformer and non-transformer models in classifying ideological bias in news

-- BERT, Llama and friends tackle SQuADv1.0 (CS4248): Augmenting BERT and Llama to raise EM and F1
+WebApps:
+- [Hit the Jackpot!
+(IT5007)](https://github.com/foongming/IT5007Project): Real time map based view of HDBs available for sale and the area's historical transaction price trends

 - LightningCAT: WebApp build that is ActiveSG, but on a map and with AI recommendations

+AI/LLM-Based:

+- [News Bias Classification (CS5242)](https://github.com/foongming/CS5242Project): Comparing transformer and non-transformer models in classifying ideological bias in news

+- [BERT, Llama and friends tackle SQuADv1.0 (CS4248)](https://github.com/foongming/CS4248_Project): Augmenting BERT and Llama to raise EM and F1

 - Emotional Support Chatbot (CP5105): Fine-tuning a GPT-based model to study how Singaporean English affects user outcomes in emotionally supportive interactions

 - MCAT-How?
 (Ongoing Personal Project): RAG bot that tailors suggestions for studying plans based on user's specific background and constraints when preparing for the MCAT